jorgemorenoat-cell/Magdalena-Project-eDNA-Metabarcoding-Study-Moreno-Tilano-et-al./README.md

 - `VL324___MB0423A2___R1.fastq.gz`
 - `VL324___MB0423A2___R2.fastq.gz`

+These files require demultiplexing and primer trimming before downstream analyses.

+#### 4.2.
+Demultiplexed and primer-trimmed data

+Additionally, we provide preprocessed raw data organized into:

+- `Teleo Raw data/`
+- `Vert01 Raw data/`

+These compressed folders contain reads already:

+- demultiplexed by sample
+- trimmed for primer sequences

+These files can be used directly as input for DADA2 and downstream analyses without running the trimming pipeline.

 #### Relationship with this repository

-- Raw FASTQ files (Zenodo) → input for demultiplexing and trimming (`Scripts/trimming.sh`)
+- Original Illumina data → require processing using `Scripts/trimming.sh`
+- Demultiplexed data → can be used directly for downstream analyses
 - Sample identities and indices → `config/` folder
-- Processed outputs and taxonomic tables → `outputs/` folder
+- Processed outputs → `outputs/` folder

 Users must download the raw data from Zenodo and place them in the expected directory structure before running the pipeline.
 ---